mark-kinoshita/CodePathTPM_iOSPre-work/README.md

 The following **additional** features are implemented:

 - [ ] List anything else that you can get done to improve the app functionality!

--Party size option to divide tip between multiple people
+-[x]Party size option to divide tip between multiple people and give amount per person

 ## Video Walkthrough